“What is daddy’s job?”

 I smiled.
 My mom frowned.
 “You know, he’s going to tell people you’re a Navy SEAL.
 His teachers at school probably think you’re a Navy SEAL.”

-I explained to my mom that every guy wants to be a Superhero and sometimes fantasizes about it.
+That said, I explained to my mom that every guy wants to be a Superhero and sometimes fantasizes about it.
 To me that could be Jack Bauer, a Navy SEAL or any number of folks.
-In the middle of boring meetings I’ve even imagined that I’d get called away to join my commando team on an important mission.
+In the middle of boring meetings I’ve even imagined that I’d get called away to join my commando team on a mission that was actually important.

 So, I went around asking every guy I knew – people at work meetings, folks I met at parties, and anyone I bumped into.
 Like almost everyone, the principals of the digital agency Archer Group agreed.
 Unlike most people, we quickly started talking about what types of tights and capes they’d wear.
 (Who wouldn’t love working with these guys?)